kevinmadson026/firetv-remapper/README.md

 APP04_PACKAGE="com.esaba.downloader"           # Hulu button
 ```

-### 3. Push the Script to Fire TV
+### 3. Push and Prepare the Script on Fire TV

-Transfer the script to the Fire TV, convert its line endings, grant execution permissions, and initialize the log file:
+The following commands transfer the script to the Fire TV, remove any remaining CRLF characters, grant execution permission, and create the log file before the monitor starts:

 ```bash
 # Connect to your Fire TV